Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 We're sending him down to Uruguay.
 Uruguay.

 We're going to teach communications at the Uruguayan University of Communications, okay?

-But we want you to talk to him really quickly.
+We want you to talk to him really quickly.
 He's only going to be in the country for another three or four hours.

 Here he is, Max.
 Thank you.

 Hold on.
-Say hello to your father, Max.
+Taylor to your father, Max.

 I'm in big trouble with the administration.